Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Results

 This suggests that within a monitoring period, researchers could compare estimates of different HCCs to obtain a ranked list of HCCs to study further, where HCCs with the highest estimates have the most incident coding.
 In addition, in this scenario, being in TM appeared to have a ``protective effect'' against being coded with HCC238, although supplemental analyses would be needed to account for possible confounding and other issues.
-Additional results plots for severity-based upcoding of HCC125 are available in the Supporting Information.
+Additional results plots for severity-based upcoding of HCC125 are available in the appendix.

-\subsubsection{Comparator estimator}
+\subsection{Comparator estimator}

 Figure~\ref{fig-deci} shows the average \(\text{DECI}^\dagger\) estimate across simulation replicates by monitoring period as well as upcoding and undercoding degree.
 As degree of upcoding increases, these estimates increase negligibly both for individual monitoring periods and across sequential monitoring periods.
-This is intuitive--only two of the 115 HCCs in the MA risk adjustment algorithm are being upcoded--but it suggests a limitation of DECI in identifying upcoding occurring in a minority of HCCs.
+This is intuitive--only two of the 115 HCCs in the current MA risk adjustment algorithm are being upcoded--but suggests a limitation of DECI in identifying upcoding occurring in a minority of HCCs.
 Regardless of upcoding degree, the \(\text{DECI}^\dagger\) estimate increasing in line with the degree of TM undercoding indicates that it may be more sensitive to undercoding in TM.
-Especially since we know undercoding is prevalent in TM\textsuperscript{28,33}, this suggests that DECI may be misrepresenting the overall spending gap between MA and TM due to its undercoding sensitivity.
+Especially since we know undercoding is prevalent in TM\textsuperscript{3,16}, this suggests that DECI may be underestimating overall spending gap between MA and TM.